Originate/guide/scala/README.md

     }
     ```

+    Please note that `NonFatal` is not needed when pattern matching `Future` or `Try` since they already filter for it.

 0. Make judicious use of the various assertions (contracts) offered by Scala.
 See [scala.Predef](http://www.scala-lang.org/api/current/index.html#scala.Predef$) for the complete reference.

     1. Assertions (`assert(b != 0)`) are used to document and check design-by-contract invariants in code.
 They can be disabled at runtime with the `-Xdisable-assertions` command line option.